kkanger/PythonScripts/README.md

 # PythonScripts

 Python scripts that I use in my everyday work to analyze shotgun metagenomic sequencing data of environmental microbiomes.
+All scripts include information on author and the date of creation.

 Method S1 is a script to find assembled contigs with multiple antibiotic resistance genes (ARGs).